Super-Protocol/docs/testnet/CLI/Guides/python-script.md

 pip3 install -r requirements.txt -t ./run/pypi/lib/python3.8/site-packages
 ```

-**Check yourself!** If done correctly, there should the content of `run` directory should look as follows:
+**Double-check yourself!** If done correctly, the content of `run` directory should look as follows:
 - `pypi`: Python libraries
 - `arial.ttf`: font file
 - `entrypoint.py`: Python script

 ## Test the solution

-In order to test the solution you need some data as an input.
+In order to test the solution, you need some data as an input.
 Create subdirectory `input-0001` in `inputs` directory.
 In this new subdirectory create `text-file-1.txt` file with the following text:
 ```
 Super Protocol is awesome!
 ```

-Create additional subdirectory `input-0001` in `inputs` directory.
-Place `text-file-2.txt` file in this new subdirectory with any text you like.
+Now in the same way place `text-file-2.txt` file in this new subdirectory with any text you like.

-Run the following command in the solution root directory run the solution in a Docker container:
+Run the following command in the solution root directory to launch the solution inside a Docker container:

 ```
 docker run --rm -ti -v $PWD/run:/sp/run -v $PWD/inputs:/sp/inputs -v $PWD/output:/sp/output \